saddle-finance/saddle-docs/faq.md

 ### What is Saddle’s guarded launch, "Proof of Governance"?
 Who can participate?

+_The guarded launch has been successful and as of 6/22/2021 we have disabled the guard.
+Anyone can become a liquidity provider in Saddle's pools._

 Saddle is launching with Proof of Governance to protect our users with certain limits and discourage sybil attacks.
 Initially, there will be a pool TVL cap of 150 BTC and a per-address deposit limit of 1 BTC.
 These limits will be raised every 1-2 weeks.

 For LPs to qualify for PoG, an address must have demonstrated active network participation in one of the following ways: